anselboero/garden-frontend/content/notes/Terraform.md

 # Build - The Blocks

 - **terraform**: list the needed providers
+	- backend: where to store the state file.
+Local by default.
 - **provider**: initializes each provider
 - **resource**: List all the resources.
 	- Double entry name (uniqueness): resource name + personal identifier